gojilabs/development/3rd_parties/unit.md

 ### API usage

-To access Unit API endpoints public methods are added to `Integrations::Unit` wrapper class.
-Since the number of endpoints does not allow us to list them all here, let's show a couple of uses.
+To access Unit API endpoints, public methods are added to the `Integrations::Unit` wrapper class.
+Since the number of endpoints does not allow us to list them all here, we will show a few use cases.

-The following methods let access customer application information, namely: get application by its Id, create application and update it:
+The following methods allow you to access information about the client application, namely: get the application by its ID, create the application and update it:

 ```ruby
 # lib/integrations/unit.rb